If there’s no use risk, then no problem! That's what most directives indicate, however, users are unpredictable.

 Regardless of the type of medical device, when human factors methods are used throughout the development process, not only are agency requirements met, but ultimately user satisfaction increases.

 At the end of the day, the goal of all medical devices are to improve life.
-With these new directives, it's clear the FDA wants medical device manufactures to stay consistent, reduce risk and improve the lives of all users.
+With these new directives, it's clear the FDA wants medical device manufacturers to stay consistent, reduce risk and improve the lives of all users.
 Use human factors is required, why not use it to your benefit?

 Mary Beth Privitera, FIDSA, has worked in the medical device industry since 1988 and is widely known as an expert in the application of human factors in medical product design.
 She holds an appointment as associate professor at the University of Cincinnati and works collaboratively among the Colleges of Medicine,...